-Apple unveiled a new emphasis on saving the lives of its customers this fall, with a new Crash Detection feature joining the existing array of safety and emergency functions on the Apple Watch and iPhone.
+Apple unveiled a new emphasis on saving the lives of its customers in September 2022, with a Crash Detection feature joining the existing array of safety and emergency functions on the Apple Watch and iPhone.

 Hopefully that won’t happen.
 But if you do are worried about experiencing false positives with your iPhone or Apple Watch, here’s how to turn off the emergency alert.

 How to turn off Crash Detection on Apple Watch

 If you want to disable crash detection on the Apple Watch Series 8, SE (2nd gen) or Ultra, follow these steps:

 - Open the Watch app on the paired iPhone.

 - Check the bottom of the screen to make sure you’re in the My Watch tab.

 - In the Crash Detection section, tap the toggle labelled “Call After Serious Crash,” and then confirm Turn Off.

 The toggle will turn gray to indicate it’s off.
 Tap again to turn it back on, and it will turn green again.